hyochan/style-guide/docs/REACT.md

 ├─ src/
 ```

 ### 2-1-2.
-Seperate the config files
+Separate the config files
-Config files should be seperated from the sourcecode.
+Config files should be separated from the sourcecode.

 ```
 YourApp/
 ├─ src/